zenml-io/zenml/docs/book/advanced-guide/pipelines/hooks.md

 # Hooks

-In order to perform an action after a step has completed execution, one can leverage hooks.
+In order to perform an action after a step has completed execution, users can leverage hooks.
 A hook executes right after step execution, within the same environment as the step, therefore it has access to all the dependencies that a step has.